 - The falafel here is spectacular.
 The crispy, deep-fried street food goes well with the tahini sauce.

-- An 8-course vegan menu is also available on top of the regular menu.
+- An 8-course vegan menu is also available in addition to the regular menu.

 - Try their smoothie if you want a drink to go with your meal!